SizeCredit/size-solidity/README.md

 ## TODO before audit

 - finish TODOs
-- finish updateconfig all params
+- document
+- same price feed
 - gas optimize the 80/20 rule

+## TODO before mainnet

 - add tests for fixed borrows with dueDate now
-- review all input validation functions
-- add natspec

-## TODO before mainnet

 - Do the Aave fork, document and automate mitigations
 - Learn how to do liquidations in our Aave fork
 - add aave tests